-An employee should not work any hours outside of your scheduled work day unless your supervisor has authorized the unscheduled work in advance.
+Employees working overtime or earning compensatory time without written approval will be subject to disciplinary action up to and including termination.
 Do not start work early, finish work late, work during a meal break or perform any other extra or overtime work unless you are authorized to do so and that time is recorded on your time records.
 Employees are prohibited from performing any "off-the-clock" work.
 "Off-the-clock" work means work you may perform but fail to report on your time records.
 Any employee who fails to report or inaccurately reports any hours worked will be subject to disciplinary action, up to and including termination.